themustafaomar/jsvectormap/docs/series.md

 })
 ```

 ## Options
 Let's assume we're inside an object within the markers or regions array, the available keys to create the series as below.

 **attribute**: `String`

-Value: could be: fill, stroke for markers and regions
+Value: could be `fill`, `stroke` for markers and regions

+**attributes**: `Object`

+Value: A set of initial style attributes and values

-**scale**: `Object` | `Array`
+**scale**: `Object`

-A set of scales can be an object containing keys and values, key is the name of the scale and the value contains the color.
+A set of object of scales containing keys and values, key is the name of the scale and the value contains the scale color.

 **values**: `Object`

 The data set to visualize.

 ## Example with markers.
 In this example we're going to demonstrate how the series work with markers.

 ```js